Amclic/cdn/README.md

-# cdn for my blog
+# CDN for my blog